larb0b/irixports/README.md

 The port scripts have cleaning functionality:
 `clean`, `clean_dist`, `clean_all`.

+There is also early support for uninstalling:
+`uninstall`.

 ## Local config

 You can create a file in the top level directory called `config.sh`.
 This can change some default variables, such as $prefix, without getting in the way of keeping up with upstream.